iyzhang/misogyny/README.md

 out on dates and even to stalking.
 I have always been perplexed by this situation because I do not see my workplace as a dating pool.
-But worse than this, because the only experiences that many men have for interacting with women is with family, they expect *unconditional* love or admiration and women must act *flattered* to receive it.
+But worse than this, because the only experiences that many men have interacting with women are with family, they expect *unconditional* love or admiration and that women *must be* flattered to receive it.

 For the women, this situation is worse than insane.
 It would be like a random person on the street saying that they are part of your family and going home with you.
-But when you do not give them the love or respect that they think they innately deserve, the men will feel rejected and lash out.
+But when you don't give them the love or respect that they think they innately deserve, the men will feel rejected and lash out.
 It may even trigger a feeling of rejection that they have had with family members, but I'm not a Freudian